CQCL/pytket-docs/docs/manual/manual_backend.md

 % Measurements are not deterministic, so each run samples from some distribution; refer to each full run of the circuit from the initial state as a "shot"

-Running a {py:class}`~pytket.circuit.Circuit` on a quantum computer invovles applying the instructions to some quantum system to modify its state.
+Running a {py:class}`~pytket.circuit.Circuit` on a quantum computer involves applying the instructions to some quantum system to modify its state.
 Whilst we know that this state will form a vector (or linear map) in some Hilbert space, we cannot directly inspect it and obtain a complex vector/matrix to return to the classical host process.
 The best we can achieve is performing measurements to collapse the state and obtain a bit of information in the process.
 Since the measurements are not deterministic, each run of the {py:class}`~pytket.circuit.Circuit` samples from some distribution.
-By obtaining many *shots* (the classical readout from each full run of the {py:class}`~pytket.circuit.Circuit` from the initial state), we can start to predict what the underlying measurement distrubution looks like.
+By obtaining many *shots* (the classical readout from each full run of the {py:class}`~pytket.circuit.Circuit` from the initial state), we can start to predict what the underlying measurement distribution looks like.

 % Retrieve table of results using `get_shots`; rows are shots (in order of execution), columns are bits (in ILO)